 Water Fountain FAQs

->

-> These water fountain FAQ's are designed by you to answer your most commonly asked questions about fountains.
-If you don't see something that answers your questions please don't hesitate to contact us.
-Be sure to read our water fountain articles and visit our tips and advice center. to find a lot more information about fountains and relaxation.
+These water fountain FAQ's are designed by you to answer your most commonly asked questions about fountains.
+If you don't see something that answers your questions please don't hesitate to contact us to find a lot more information about fountains and relaxation.

->

-> Is my water fountain and fountain pump going to be difficult to maintain?
+Is my water fountain and fountain pump going to be difficult to maintain?

 There are fewer things easier in life than maintaining a fountain.
 Smaller floor and tabletop fountains have very little setup, and once they’re turned on, there’s not much left to do.

 When you first get your fountain it may take a few days to get used to the way it runs.
 Depending on the humidity and the size of the fountain, you’ll soon discover how much water you need to add and how often.
 When caring for your water fountain, it’s important to pay attention to where the pump is located.
 Fountain pumps are usually hidden beneath the base of the model, flushing water up and out continuously.
 The water, which is recycled, will eventually evaporate into the air.
 When and how often you change/add water to your fountain will depend a lot on the amount of humidity in the air (causing the water to evaporate), and the size of your fountain.
 Typically, a smaller tabletop fountain will require additions of water more frequently than a large-scale water fountain.
 Make sure the pump is completely submersed in the water while running to avoid motor damage.

 The pump, which is essentially the heart of the fountain, will be the first thing to show signs of debris buildup and should be wiped clean frequently.
 Frequently turning the fountain on and off isn’t good for the pump and should be avoided.
 Keep your new fountain running all of the time for optimal performance and functionality.

 How do I take care of my indoor water fountain?